lizhanmit/learning-notes/hive-note/hive-note.md

 CLUSTERED BY (id) SORTED BY (id ASC) INTO 4 BUCKETS;
 ```

-**It is advisable to get Hive to perform the bucketing**, because Hive does not check that the buckets in the datafiles on disk are consistent with the buckets in the table definition.
+It is **advisable to get Hive to perform the bucketing**, because Hive does not check that the buckets in the datafiles on disk are consistent with the buckets in the table definition.

 Populate the bucketed table:

 1. Set `hive.enforce.bucketing` property to `true`.
+Then Hive knows to create the number of buckets declared in the table definition.
 2. `INSERT OVERWRITE TABLE bucketed_users SELECT * FROM users;`

+Each bucket is just a file in the table (or partition) directory.

+The number of buckets in MapReduce output files is the same as reduce tasks.

 Example of sampling: